adamsilver/fdpb/other/outline.md

 ## 4. A Login Form

+- A Standard Loging Form
+- Username Label And Hint Text
+- Autocapitalisation, Auto-correct And Spell Check
-- Password hint
+- Password Field Design
-- Use explicit labels
+- Auto-tabbing
+- Submit Button Text: Log In Versus Sign In
-- The username and password doesn't match
+- The ‘username and password don't match’ Problem
-- Non-standard username and password fields
+- The Form In Context
-- Provide context
+	- Layout
+	- One Form Per Page
+	- Forgotten Password Link Placement
-- Social login
+- Social Login
 	- Privacy
-	- Choice
+	- Seamless Interchange
-	- Choice paralysis
+	- Choice Vs Choice Paralysis
-	- Seamless interchange
-- Forgotten password
-- Auto-tabbing
-- One form per page

 ## 5. An Inbox